google sheets

 Yes, you can add both.
 In the Chart Editor, go to the Customize tab, click on Chart and Axis Titles, and select either Horizontal or Vertical axis from the dropdown menu to input labels for both directions.

-Adding x axis labels in Google Sheets can be straightforward with the right guidance.
-Sourcetable makes answering these questions easy.
+Adding x axis labels in Google Sheets can be complex and time-consuming.
+Sourcetable offers a simpler solution.